 a) that International Mobile Telecommunications (IMT) is intended to provide telecommunication services on a worldwide scale, regardless of location and type of network or terminal;

-b) that IMT systems have contributed to global economic and social development;

-c) that IMT systems are now being evolved to provide diverse usage scenarios and applications such as enhanced mobile broadband, massive machine-type communications and ultra-reliable and low-latency communications;

-d) that ultra-low latency and very high bit rate applications of IMT will require larger contiguous blocks of spectrum than those available in frequency bands that are currently identified for use by administrations wishing to implement IMT;
+b) that ultra-low latency and very high bit rate applications of IMT will require larger contiguous blocks of spectrum than those available in frequency bands that are currently identified for use by administrations wishing to implement IMT;

-e) that it may be suitable to examine higher frequency bands for these larger blocks of spectrum;
+c) that it may be suitable to examine higher frequency bands for these larger blocks of spectrum;

-f) that there is a need to continually take advantage of technological developments in order to increase the efficient use of spectrum and facilitate spectrum access;

-g) that the properties of higher frequency bands, such as shorter wavelength, would better enable the use of advanced antenna systems including MIMO and beam-forming techniques in supporting enhanced broadband;
+d) that the properties of higher frequency bands, such as shorter wavelength, would better enable the use of advanced antenna systems including MIMO and beam-forming techniques in supporting enhanced broadband;

-h) that ITU-T has initiated the study of network standardization for IMT for 2020 and beyond;

-i) that adequate and timely availability of spectrum and supporting regulatory provisions is essential to realize the objectives in Recommendation ITU-R M.2083;

-j) that harmonized worldwide bands and harmonized frequency arrangements for IMT are highly desirable in order to achieve global roaming and the benefits of economies of scale;
+e) that the frequency range 66-71 GHz, or parts thereof, is allocated to the ISS, MS, MSS, RNS and RNSS and, in accordance with No. 5.553, stations in the band 66-71 GHz stations in the land mobile service may be operated subject to not causing harmful interference to the space radiocommunication systems to with this band are allocated;

+f) that, in accordance with resolves to invite ITU-R 2 of Resolution 238 (WRC-15), it was necessary to conduct and complete in time for WRC-19 the appropriate sharing and compatibility studies, taking into account the protection of services to which the band 66-71 GHz is allocated on a primary basis;

+g) that, during preparation for WRC-19, sharing and compatibility studies were carried out for the ISS and MSS (Earth-to-space).
+Studies were not carried out for RNS and RNSS and for MSS (space-to-Earth);

+h) that the band 66-71 GHz is expected to be used for Mobile Broadband/Multiple Gigabit Wireless Systems (MGWS) including technologies that meet the IMT requirements and for those that do not;

-k) that identification of frequency bands allocated to mobile service for IMT may change the sharing situation regarding applications of services to which the frequency band is already allocated, and may require additional regulatory actions;
+i) that identification of frequency bands allocated to mobile service for IMT may change the sharing situation regarding applications of services to which the frequency band is already allocated, and may require additional regulatory actions;

-) the need to protect existing services and to allow for their continued development when considering frequency bands for possible additional allocations to any service,
+j) the need to protect existing services and to allow for their continued development when considering frequency bands for possible additional allocations to any service,

 noting

-a) that Resolution ITU-R 65 addresses the principles for the process of development of IMT for 2020 and beyond, and that Question ITU-R 77-7/5 considers the needs of developing countries in the development and implementation of IMT;

-b) that Question ITU-R 229/5 seeks to address the further development of IMT;

-c) that IMT encompasses both IMT-2000, IMT-Advanced, and IMT-2020 collectively, as described in Resolution ITU-R 56-2;
+a) Resolutions 223 (Rev.WRC-15), 224 (Rev.WRC-15), 225 (Rev.WRC-12), [A113-IMT 26GHz] (WRC-19), which also relate to IMT;

-d) Recommendation ITU-R M.2083, on the framework and objectives of the future development of IMT for 2020 and beyond;
+b) Recommendation ITU-R M.2083, on the framework and objectives of the future development of IMT for 2020 and beyond;

-e) that Report ITU-R M.2320 addresses future technology trends of terrestrial IMT systems;

-f) Report ITU-R M.2376, on technical feasibility of IMT in the frequency bands above 6 GHz;

-g) that Report ITU-R M.2370 analyses trends impacting future IMT traffic growth beyond the year 2020 and estimates global traffic demands for the period 2020 to 2030;

-h) that there are ongoing studies within ITU-R on the propagation characteristics for mobile systems in higher frequency bands;
+c) that there are ongoing studies within ITU-R on the propagation characteristics for mobile systems in higher frequency bands;

-i) the relevance of provisions in Nos.
-5.340, 5.516B, 5.547 and 5.553, which may need to be taken into account in studies;
+d) the relevance of provisions in Nos.
+5.553 and 5.558, which may need to be taken into account in studies;

-j) that the FSS allocation in the frequency band 24.65-25.25 GHz was made by WRC-12,
+e) Recommendation ITU-R M.2003-2 on Multiple Gigabit Wireless Systems in frequencies around 60 GHz;

+f) Report ITU-R M.2227-2 on use of Multiple Gigabit Wireless Systems in frequencies around 60 GHz,

 recognizing